Tsarpf/bejeweled-bot/README.md

 High score 1,68 million with boosts!

-`lein uberjar` to compile, change OpenCV path in run.sh to where you installed it yourself and then `./run.sh`
+`lein uberjar` to compile, change OpenCV path in run.sh to where you installed it, then `./run.sh`